S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

     Generative question: _How shall we find out how many people are affected?_

-## Step 5: Prioritize generative questions
+## Step 5: Prioritize Generative Questions

 _Identify priority considerations to clarify which are more or less important to consider when forming the proposal._